 Nutrition and Dietetics, MS

-- No need to apply separately for internship or participate in DICAS match
+- You do not have to apply separately for internship or participate in DICAS match

-- Depth and breadth of coursework is ideal for students with undergraduate degrees in dietetics and other health-related fields as well as career changers who have decided to pursue the field that they are most passionate about.
+The depth and breadth of coursework is appropriate for students with undergraduate degrees in dietetics and other health-related fields, as well as career changers who have decided to pursue the field that they are most passionate about.

 Take Courses Like…

 ND 560: Nutrition Assessment to understand and utilize the Nutrition Care Process to make decisions, identify nutrition-related problems, and determine and evaluate nutrition interventions.